 Inspired by Black Business Month and the Bay Area’s Black Restaurant Day, Portland’s annual Support Black-Owned Restaurants Week event takes place every August and encourages patrons to visit Portland’s more than 80 Black-owned eateries.
-This year’s celebrations will run from Aug.
-20–26, but don’t worry if you miss the dates — these restaurants are worth a visit any day of the year.
+But don’t worry if you missed this year’s dates (Aug.
+26–Sept.
+1, 2019) — these restaurants are worth a visit any day of the year!

 Deadstock Coffee & Gallery